 Symptoms, such as a runny nose or a headache, are our indicators that there is something wrong with our bodies.
-When we have pain from our dentures, we know it's time to visit the Islington Denture Centre, as an example.
+When we have pain from our teeth, we know it's time to visit the dentist office, as an example.
 However, there are some conditions, such as cancers, Type II diabetes, and certain forms of hepatitis that may not present with any symptoms at all, allowing them to sneak up and pounce on you, causing major health problems and even death later in life if your doctor does not catch them early during a routine checkup.

 Checkups also give your doctor a chance to track your general state of health through weigh-ins.
 Doing yoga in should help keep you healthy, but if your doctor discovers you are still gaining weight more exercise might need to be added to your plan.
 In fact, before you start any exercise plan you should consult with your doctor to make sure your current precarious state of health will not be endangered by overstraining yourself too early in the game.